benchmark

 • nan_rate: the probability that the evaluation of the objective function will return NaN in the 'random_nan' feature.
 Default is 0.05.

 • unrelaxable_bounds: whether the bound constraints are unrelaxable or not in the 'unrelaxable_constraints' feature.
-Default is false.
+Default is true.

 • unrelaxable_linear_constraints: whether the linear constraints are unrelaxable or not in the 'unrelaxable_constraints' feature.
 Default is false.